tjjston/BattleBugs/README.md

-# 🐛 Bug Arena - Insect Gladiator Tournament
+# Battle Bugs - Insect Gladiator Tournament

 Welcome to Bug Arena!
 A web application where you and your friends can submit bugs you find in the wild and watch them battle in AI-generated gladiator matches.